Religious Studies hosts a series of events throughout fall and winter semesters.

 WORLD RELIGIOUS SHOWCASE

 An annual event held each September featuring a panel of faculty from multiple departments and disciplines providing five minute introductions about the core tenets of a range of world religious and spiritual beliefs and practices, with the bulk of time reserved for audience questions and discussion.

 An annual event held each April featuring presentations of scholarly and creative work by Religious Studies students.
 Participants receive reviews from panels of faculty discussants and field audience questions.

 An annual activity involving interested students from any major to visit multiple houses of worship in the greater metropolitan Detriot area, interact with their leaders and members and share a meal.

-The Religious Studies programs offer you the opportunity to examine the world’s religions from an academic standpoint: a poignant, deep and critical examination of their beliefs and histories as well as their cultural, historical and political roles in shaping today’s world.
-Choosing the independent major concentration, one of the minors, or even taking several courses, enables you to tailor your electives and some of your general education and writing intensive courses to reflect personal interests.
-You will gain skills that help bolster your interpersonal skills, give you a strong ethical framework for life, a stronger and more nuanced sense of self, and a better understanding of our increasingly global and interactive world.
+Religious Studies programs offer you the opportunity to examine the world’s religions from an academic standpoint: a poignant, deep and critical examination of their beliefs and histories as well as their cultural, historical and political roles in shaping today’s world.
+Choosing the independent major, concentration, one of the minors, or even taking several courses, enables you to tailor your electives and some of your general education and writing intensive courses to reflect personal interests.
+You will gain capacities that help bolster your interpersonal skills, give you a strong ethical framework for life, a stronger and more nuanced sense of self, and a better understanding of our increasingly global and interactive world.

 In addition, combining a minor, concentration, or independent major with other specific degrees can enhance your career marketability.
 For example, pairing a minor with a degree in International Relations can make you a great candidate for government service or multinational businesses.
 In short, taking Religious Studies courses or adopting either an independent major, concentration, or minor enables you to learn, change and grow.

 Further engagement with religion may be pursued through the associated Center for Religious Understanding.